 Congregation Beth Elohim is comprised of two buildings on the corner of Garfield Place and Eighth Avenue in Brooklyn’s Park Slope neighborhood.
 The 1909 sanctuary building is a two-story Beaux-Arts buff-colored limestone and red brick building with a steel skeleton.
-The 6-story temple house building across the street was constructed in 1929 to provide additional space.
+A six-story temple house building across the street was constructed in 1929 to provide additional space.

 Repairs and restoration of the landmark-designated sanctuary were initiated following a roof collapse.
 Silman’s work began with an existing conditions survey and report.